csq/subdivx-dl/README.md

 ## Troubleshooting
 **Subtitles not found**

-**Note**: If a cookie is not found during the initial search, you will receive the message 'Subtitles not found'.
-Retry the search to normalize the process.

-If the message 'Subtitles not found' is ever returned, follow these steps:
+If you always see the 'Subtitles not found' message, follow these steps:
 * Delete the cookie file named **sdx-dl** in the temporary folder
     * Windows: ``C:\Users\user_name\AppData\Local\Temp``
     * Linux: ``/tmp``